⚕️ This is a health information article. It does not replace advice from your doctor, obstetrician, or midwife. View sources

 Benefits of Cardamom During Pregnancy

-Cardamom is not just safe in moderation — it can actually be quite helpful during pregnancy.
-Many of the challenges that come with being pregnant, like nausea, bloating, and indigestion, are exactly the things cardamom has traditionally been used to address.
+Cardamom is not just safe in moderation — it can be genuinely helpful during pregnancy.
+Many of the challenges pregnant women face — nausea, bloating, indigestion, and even oral health changes — are exactly what cardamom has traditionally been used to address.
+For a full breakdown, see our complete cardamom health benefits guide.

 🫁